Lincoln Corporation Waterworks

-Following the passing of the Public Health Act 1848, there was a greater understanding of the need to deal with waste water.
+Following the passing of the Public Health Act 1848 (11 & 12 Vict. c.
+63), there was a greater understanding of the need to deal with waste water.
 Lincoln was fortunate in that the engineer George Giles came to the city in 1847, working on the construction of the Great Northern Railway, and he had experience in sewerage systems.
-He produced a detailed report for the Corporation, which included maps of the whole city, but there was significant opposition to any scheme to install underground drainage.
+He produced a detailed report for the corporation, which included maps of the whole city, but there was significant opposition to any scheme to install underground drainage.
 In 1850 the principle of underground drainage was adopted, although Giles' report was not, but it took until 1881 until a scheme was fully implemented.